ergochat/ergo/README.md

 ![Oragono logo](docs/logo.png)

-Oragono is a modern, experimental IRC server written in Go.
-It's designed to be simple to setup and use, and it includes features such as UTF-8 nicks / channel names, client accounts with SASL, and other assorted IRCv3 support.
+Oragono is a modern IRC server written in Go.
+Its core design principles are:

+* Being simple to set up and use
+* Combining the features of an ircd, a services framework, and a bouncer (integrated account management, history storage, and bouncer functionality)
+* Bleeding-edge [IRCv3 support](http://ircv3.net/software/servers.html), suitable for use as an IRCv3 reference implementation
+* Highly customizable via a rehashable (i.e., reloadable at runtime) YAML config

-Oragono is a fork of the [Ergonomadic](https://github.com/edmund-huber/ergonomadic) IRC daemon <3
+Oragono is a fork of the [Ergonomadic](https://github.com/jlatt/ergonomadic) IRC daemon <3

 ---